p-groarke/wsay/readme.md

 # You can set the voice speed, from 0 to 100.
 50 is the default speed.
 wsay "Quickly speaking" --speed 75

 # Degrade the sound to give a CB / radio feel.
-There are multiple effects provided.
+Multiple effects are provided.
 wsay "3 3 3 Lima Delta, do you know how to operate the transponder?" --fxradio 1 wsay "3 3 3 Lima Delta, if able input 7 7 0 0 into your transponder." --fxradio 2